 Hair care begins at home!
-There are no magic treatments that will make your natural hair grow faster or longer.
-It is up to you to use the correct technique and natural hair care maintenance plan to grow you Afro hair.
+There are no magic treatments that will make your natural hair grow faster or longer over night.
+It is up to you to use the correct technique and natural hair care maintenance plan to grow natural hair longer.
 If damage has already been done,

 If damage has already been done to your natural hair, treatments that encourage hair regrowth and improve the condition of your natural hair may also be needed.

 With the right technique along with specially formulated products to grow and maintain Afro hair, it’s likely you will be able to grow your black African hair past shoulder length – but this doesn’t happen overnight.

 There are medical hair loss treatments that can stabilise progressive hair loss, and there are treatments which work to re-grow natural hair that has been lost.
 These such treatments are available in specialist hair clinics.

 Most likely, breakage is the main culprit for hair loss in most women with Afro hair and possibly also causing your hair to thin.
 The key to getting it to grow again is to stop the damage that’s causing the breakage.
 Reduce the pulling of your hair, by wearing looser braids and brushing your hair more gently.
 Find out more about what causes hair loss and how to cure hair loss on African hair.